A bill to amend the Controlled Substances Act to place synthetic drugs in Schedule I.

 The bill’s titles are written by its sponsor.

 Last Updated: May 16, 2012

-This bill was introduced on May 16, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 16, 2012, in a previous session of Congress, but it did not receive a vote.

 May 16, 2012